7 truths about interoperability in healthcare

 Organizational – the roadmap: Which workflows will data pass through?
 Similar to a roadmap, the organizational layer defines the best path for the data to take.
 Of course, instead of turning left or right, this roadmap instructs data where to go and when.

 Semantic – the street signs: How can we make sure that everyone interprets information correctly?
-The semantic interoperability layer is the layer that defines how information will be communicated and interpreted.
+The semantic interoperability layer defines how information will be communicated and interpreted.
 Compare the semantic layer to road signs.
 In order to avoid traffic hazards and inefficiencies, all drivers and pedestrians must be reading from the same language.
 For instance, if green means go, you want everyone to be on the same page.

 3. Value-based care starts with accurate, accessible patient data